afifn/afifn/README.md

 - 👀 I’m interested in mobile developer
 - 🌱 I’m currently learning Flutter and Android Native
 - 💞️ I’m looking to collaborate on android develop
-- 📫 How to reach me you can't send email to afifny11@gmail.com or a@kuycoding.com
+- 📫 How to reach me you can send email to afifny11@gmail.com or a@kuycoding.com

 <!---
 afifn/afifn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.